 There wouldn’t be a point in using multiple devices for our tests since the formatting process isn’t affected by an SD card’s brand.
 However, we wanted to be 100% sure.

 Thus, we run our tests three times on two different SD cards from Lexar (8 GB) and SanDisk (16 GB), using two card readers from Lexar and Transcend.
-The OS was Windows 10 Home with the latest updates.
+The OS was Microsoft Windows 11 Pro for two cases and Microsoft Windows 10 Home for the remaining two, both with the latest updates.

 Each SD card contained the same set of files.
 We mixed thousands of different types of files, from documents (TXT, PDF, etc.) to videos (MP4, MOV, etc.).
 However, for the recovery process(es), we prioritized the media files with which most people use SD cards, photos, and videos.

-For this article, we decided to test how three of the most popular and respected memory card recovery solutions would fare when trying to recover data from our formatted SD cards.
-The contenders are Disk Drill by CleverFiles, Data Recovery Wizard by EaseUS, and Power Data Recovery by MiniTool.
-Although we’ve seen all three apps before, we hadn’t pitted them against each other.
-We tested the free tier of all three apps, to check if you can get your precious lost files back (and how many of them) before having to open your wallet.
+For this article, we decided to test how four of the most popular and respected memory card recovery solutions would fare when trying to recover data from our formatted SD cards.
+Although our main app is Disk Drill by CleverFiles, it’s accompanied by three of its peers: R-Studio by r-tools, Data Recovery Wizard by EaseUS, and Power Data Recovery by MiniTool.
+We’ve seen all four apps before, but we hadn’t pitted them against each other.
+We tested the free tier of all apps to check if you can get your precious lost files back (and how many) before opening your wallet.

-Option A: Recovering Formatted SD Card using Disk Drill
+Best Overall Option for Recovering Data from a Formatted SD Card

 Installation

-- Download Disk Drill from its official site.
+- Download Disk Drill’s installer from its official site.

-- Run the installer when its download completes, and follow the steps of its wizard to install Disk Drill.
+- Run the downloaded installer and follow the steps to install Disk Drill.

 Recovery Process

-- Choose your SD card from Disk Drill’s Device/Disk list.
+- Select your SD card from Disk Drill’s Device/Disk list, and click on Search for lost data to scan it.

 Results